Performance Management

 Best Practices for Performance Engagement

-Probationary Period | Performance Check-Ins | Performance Management Evaluations in GMS | |
+Phase | Probationary Period | Mid-Year Review: Optional Review in GMS | Annual Review: Required Evaluations in GMS |

-Manager Responsibilities | Set Expectations • Review Position Description and Probationary Policy with Employee • Train Employee on core job duties and offer additional training as needed • Describe/Document/Demonstrate your expectations • Set goals for employee • Complete Probationary Evaluation in GMS before probationary period ends | Provide Feedback & Revise Expectations • Review Goals and Employee progress • Communicate what is going well & where improvement is needed • Set new expectations • Collaborate to set new goals | Complete Evaluation Process in GMS • Review employee successes, challenges, goals from the performance period and employee self-evaluation. • Complete Manager Evaluation and release to the employee at minimum two business days (ideally one week) prior to meeting. • Meet with employee to review evaluation and set expectations for the future |
+Manager Responsibilities | Set Clear Expectations • Review Position Description (PD) and Probationary Policy with Employee • Train the employee on core job duties and offer additional training as needed • Describe and document your expectations and allow space for questions and on-the-joblearning • Complete Probationary Evaluation in GMS before probationary period ends. | Activate and complete a 5 question form in GMS that covers each employee’s accomplishments from March – August Provide STAR+Q feedback & revise expectations as needed • Review Goals and employee progress • Communicate what is going well and where improvement is needed • Collaborate with each employee to set new SMART goals for the next 6 months | Complete the Annual Manager Evaluation Process in GMS for each employee. • Reflect on employee successes, challenges, and goals set/completed from the performance period.
+Review their employee Self-Evaluation in GMS. • Release the Manager Evaluation to each employee at minimum two business days (ideally 1-2 weeks) prior to meeting. • Meet with the employee 1:1 to review evaluations, celebrate accomplishments, and set expectations for the future.
+Resources can be located on the Annual Review website. |

-Performance Check-ins
+Regular Performance Check-ins

-The Components of the Mid-Year Review
+Components of the Mid-Year Review (Fall)

 - Accomplishments during the review period